RogerCreasy/autotwitter/README.md

 * access_token
 * access_token_secret

 ##//TODO I hope to add other developers to this project.
-If you are interested, contact me.
+If you are interested, contact me by opening an issue.